January 13, 2025

 The widespread adoption of food delivery apps reflects fundamental changes in consumer lifestyles and expectations.

-In Canada, digital food ordering has become deeply embedded in daily routines because consumers cite convenience as their primary motivation.
+In Canada, digital food ordering has become deeply embedded in daily routines, with consumers citing convenience as their primary motivation.

 Consumer psychology even influences ordering patterns and frequency.